-Folkestone has a long history of live music events, but now it’s official!
-Folkestone is Britain’s first Music Town, crowned by BBC Music Day.
+Folkestone has a long history of live music events, but now it’s official, it’s Britain’s first Music Town, crowned by BBC Music Day.
 Music is a part of our fabric.
 Life events are defined by it.
 Different genres talk to different people.
 It is part of music therapy and community cohesion.
 One of the people who’s been involved in getting the town recognised as the first Music Town is Julia Jones.
 She speaks to Folkelife about how the town has evolved.

 “I first moved to Folkestone in 1993 and there was a very healthy evening scene.
 Lots of great pubs hosting live music.
 I had many great and late nights in Gees Bar in Sandgate and The Priz of course (Folkestone’s nightclub, known under various names, which burned down in March 2016).
 There were bands in the Leas Club and lots of emerging DJs at Bar Vasa in Sandgate.
 I was in a few local bands during the 1990s.
 A solid stream of acts played the Leas Cliff Hall then too.
-In the late 1990s I was a DJ and Promoter and used to run a monthly house music night in The Channel Suite at the Leas Cliff Hall called Rocksalt (I’m pretty sure Mark Sargeant took his restaurant inspiration from those nights, ha!).
+In the late 1990s, I was a DJ and Promoter and used to run a monthly house music night in The Channel Suite at the Leas Cliff Hall called Rocksalt.
 The electronic music scene was really building by then with club nights and drum and bass events gaining popularity.”

 Found in Music